michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-guide.md

 Phones and internet:

-* If you bring your cell, we ask that it not be used during programs (unless it's part of the program experience) or while working at your work site
+* If you bring your cell, we ask that it not be used during programs (unless it’s part of the program experience) or while working at your work site
 * Don’t count on wireless internet service being available
 * There may or may not be cell phone service at your location
 * The mission trip office will have a phone for office use and emergencies only